BobNisco/react-yarg/README.md

 # react-yarg

-Yet Another Responive Grid.
+Yet Another Responsive Grid.
 But this ain't your grandparent's grid.

 What makes react-yarg different is that **you can specify any amount of columns**.
 If this is already too crazy for you, don't worry as we default to 12 columns without you having to do anything at all.